Money

 Requests from non-believers for financial help will in practice be made to an individual believer, who should decide whether to deal with the request privately or discuss it with other members of their 14-26 group.
 Wisdom is needed to distinguish between a person’s needs and wants.
 Assist people to claim their entitlements from the State so that church money is not used up needlessly, but encourage those who can to be as financially independent of the State as possible.

 The New Testament position is that you are steward on God’s behalf of all of your resources.
 (You, not the Elders.)
 This position is both lighter and heavier than the Old Testament principle of tithing a percentage of your income.
-If you genuinely do not have enough money for something, God will open his storehouse if it is truly for his purposes.
+If you truly do not have enough money for something then God will open his storehouse if it is genuinely for his purposes.

 Next page | Homepage